linode/docs/docs/databases/mysql/Create-an-SSH-Tunnel-for-MySQL-Remote-Access.md

 -   [MySQL](/docs/hosting-website#sph_installing-mysql) is installed.
 -   MySQL is configured to listen on `localhost` (127.0.0.1).
 This is enabled by default.

-## How to Access MySQL Remotely by Creating an SSH Tunnel
+## How to Access MySQL Remotely by Creating an SSH Tunnel with PuTTY

 This section will show you how to create an SSH tunnel to MySQL on Windows, using the PuTTY tool.